kyma-incubator/terraform-provider-gardener/README.md

-# Gardner Plugin
+# Gardener Plugin

 ## Overview
-Creating a new terraform provider plugin for gardner using the gardner client
+Creating a new terraform provider plugin for gardener using the gardener client